-The ability to work not only allows you to support yourself and your family financially, but can also be important to your sense of self-esteem.
-If you’re applying for a marriage visa from within the United States, you might be eager to start or continue your professional life here.
-If you want to work while you’re waiting out the 10 months or more for your marriage-based green card application to be processed, however, you’ll need a work permit, also called an Employment Authorization Document (EAD).
+The ability to work not only allows you to support yourself and your family financially but can also be important to your sense of self-esteem.
+If you’re applying for a family visa from within the United States, you might be eager to start or continue your professional life here.
+If you want to work while you’re waiting out the months for your green card application to be processed, however, you’ll need a work permit, also called an Employment Authorization Document (EAD).

 Working in the United States without authorization is taken quite seriously by U.S. Citizenship and Immigration Services (USCIS), and doing so could put your entire green card application at risk.
 It’s important to remember that just because you have legal status to be present in the United States does not automatically mean that you have permission to work.

 Unless you have some other immigration status that allows you to work (e.g. H-1B), it’s important that you don’t do any kind of paid work until your work permit has arrived.

-The good news is that getting a work permit is a relatively easy process, especially if you file the work permit application at the same time as the rest of your marriage-based green card application.
+The good news is that getting a work permit is a relatively easy process, especially if you file the work permit application at the same time as the rest of your green card application.
 Here’s what you need to know about getting permission to work in the United States while you’re waiting for your green card.